-Mortgage-backed securities risk - mortgage-backed securities generally are subject to the same types of risk that apply to other fixed-income securities, such as interest rate risk, credit risk, and prepayment and call risk.
+Mortgage-backed and asset-backed securities risks - these securities generally are subject to the same types of risk that apply to other fixed-income securities, such as interest rate risk, credit risk, and prepayment and call risk.
 Mortgage-backed securities also are subject to extension risk, which is the risk that when interest rates rise, certain mortgage-backed securities will be paid in full by the issuer more slowly than anticipated.
 This can cause the market value of the security to fall because the market may view its interest rate as low for a longer-term investment.
-Through its investments in mortgage-backed securities, an Underlying Fund may have some exposure to subprime loans, as well as to the mortgage and credit markets generally.
+Through its investments in mortgagebacked securities, an Underlying Fund may have some exposure to subprime loans, as well as to the mortgage and credit markets generally.
 Subprime loans, which are loans made to borrowers with weakened credit histories, generally have higher default rates than loans that meet government underwriting requirements.
+The credit quality of most assetbacked securities depends primarily on the credit quality of the assets underlying such securities, how well the entity issuing the security is insulated from the credit risk of the originator or any other affiliated entities, and the amount and quality of any credit enhancement of the securities.